N3b3x/nt-rpi-armpi/imx477/calibration_instructions.md

 This step maps the camera's 2D view to the arm's 3D world.

 1. Press `y`.
 The arm will move to its Ready Position.
+2. Make sure you have undistortion on with the `u` key.
-2. The script will display **"STEP 1: JOG ARM"** and show the first target coordinate (e.g., `(15, 5, 0.5)`).
+3. The script will display **"STEP 1: JOG ARM"** and show the first target coordinate (e.g., `(15, 5, 0.5)`).
-3. Using your marked paper grid, use the jog keys to move the arm until the gripper tip physically touches that exact point.
+4. Using your marked paper grid, use the jog keys to move the arm until the gripper tip physically touches that exact point.
     *   **Jog Keys:** `w/s` (Lift), `a/d` (Shoulder), `q/e` (Elbow), `z/c` (Base).
     *   **Other Keys:** `u` (Toggle undistortion), `i` (Show help), `y` (Exit calibration).
-4. Once positioned, press **spacebar**.
+5. Once positioned, press **spacebar**.
-5. The display changes to **"STEP 2: CLICK PIXEL"**.
+6. The display changes to **"STEP 2: CLICK PIXEL"**.
 Click on the live video where the gripper's tip is.
-6. Press `q` to confirm and save this point.
+7. Press `q` to confirm and save this point.
-7. If you made a mistake, press `n` to restart the process for the *same* point.
+8. If you made a mistake, press `n` to restart the process for the *same* point.
-8. Repeat for all points.
+9. Repeat for all points.
-9. After all points, the script calculates the camera's 3D pose and saves it to `3d_camera_pose.npz`.
+10. After all points, the script calculates the camera's 3D pose and saves it to `3d_camera_pose.npz`.

 ---